2928 - 1978 B.C.

 Lived 175 years

 Originally named Abram.
-Abraham left his home in Ur of the Chaldees to journey to Palestine.
+Abraham left his home in Ur of the Chaldees to journey to Canaan.
 His faith was tested when God asked him to sacrifice his only son Isaac.
-God promised not only to make Abraham great but also to bless the WHOLE WORLD through him:
+God promised not only to make Abraham great but also to bless the whole world through him.

 1876 - 1696 B.C.